 Architecture Difference

-Pay attention to the difference of memory order models between different architectures.
+Pay attention to the difference of memory ordering models between different architectures.

-Table 1 lists the memory sequence differences between x86 and ARM.
+Table 1 lists the memory ordering differences between x86 and Arm.

 x86 |